A-NZ-PEPPOL/A-NZ-PEPPOL-BIS-3.0/Validation documents/README.md

 * European Norm validation artefacts v1.3.3 https://github.com/ConnectingEurope/eInvoicing-EN16931/releases/tag/validation-1.3.3
 * PEPPOL electronic invoice November release https://github.com/OpenPEPPOL/peppol-bis-invoice-3/releases/tag/3.0.8

+# Notes

+Please note there is currently an issue with BR-CO-19 as per [CEF#219](https://github.com/ConnectingEurope/eInvoicing-EN16931/issues/219).
+We have lodged a JIRA request to clarify whether this issue will be resolved soon.
+We will provide an update on this issue once we have more information.
+Update as of 18/02/2021.

 # Release Notes

 * Release 1.0.4 (17 November 2020)